SasonCoding/OptimalTask/README.md

 By [Moshe Zfania](https://github.com/SasonCoding?tab=repositories)

 The goal was to build a web application that demonstrated my ability to incorporate MongoDB, Express, React, and Node.js.
 I built a project management site where users can create new projects, add tasks, and update their progress as they work.
-You can find my site [here](http://optimaltask.herokuapp.com/)

 ## Screenshots